michalkmet/xp-orange-unlucky-days/NOTES.md

 - ✅ DONE UAT1.1: When I give year 2015 , I want to see 3
 - ✅ DONE UAT1.2 - When I give year 1986 , I want to see 1
-- ⚠ TODO UAT1.3 - When I give year 2023 , I want to see 2
+- 🚧 IN PROGRESS UAT1.3 - When I give year 2023 , I want to see 2